ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 * **record_remark** is a free text field where anything related to the catalog record that does not fit in the other fields can be documented.

 ### Identifiers
 This block includes any identifiers other than the catalog number that are applied to the objects or observations being cataloged or that are applied to objects or observations related to the object or observation being cataloged.
 You can add 5 identifiers to any catalog record in data entry.
-Additional identifiers will need to be added manually or via the [Identifier: Bulkload Tool](https://arctos.database.museum/loaders/BulkloadOtherId.cfm).
+Additional identifiers can be added manually or via the [Identifier: Bulkload Tool](https://arctos.database.museum/loaders/BulkloadOtherId.cfm).

 ![](https://raw.Githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Caution.jpg) **Caution**

 Any information entered will be ignored unless identifier_type is completed.

 **CONDITIONALLY REQUIRED** (if any other identifier information is entered)

-* **identifier_type** should be selected from the [code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type)
+* **identifier_type** is selected from a [code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type)

 **OPTIONAL**

 * **identifier_issued_by** can be left blank, but should be completed with the preferred name of the Arctos Agent that issued the identifier if known.
 If the Agent does not exist, leave blank and place the information in identifer_remark.
-*

 * **identifier_value** is the **COMPLETE** identifer.
 When the identifier is a webpage, DOI, or some other resolvable identifier enter the full url.

 ![](https://raw.Githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**

 Arctos includes a helpful tool to help build complete urls for a host of known identifiers.
-If all you have is the identifier, but you believe it may be part os a url, use the **build** at the far right of the identifier row to make use of the tool.
+If all you have is the identifier, but you believe it may be part os a url, use the **build** button at the far right of the identifier row to make use of the tool.

 * **identifier_relationship** documents how the identifier_value is related to the catalog record being entered.
-Default is self ( the identifier is applied to the object or observation being cataloged).
-For information about the available relationships see the [code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctid_references).
+Default is self (the identifier is applied to the object or observation being cataloged).
+Values are selected from a [code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctid_references).

 * **identifier_remark** is a free-text field that allows you to make comments about the identifier.